 In many cases, rear-end crashes are not considered severe motor accidents.
 However, the brute force of a hit by another vehicle can result in serious and sustaining injuries that may impact your physical capabilities throughout the remainder of your lifetime.

-A wide range of mild to serious injuries, including back pain, shoulder injuries, lacerations, whiplash, and even traumatic brain injury, can result from rear-end collisions.
+A wide range of mild to serious injuries, including back pain, shoulder injuries, lacerations, whiplash, spinal injuries, and even traumatic brain injury and other head injuries, can result from rear-end collisions.
 Vehicle accidents may also cause pre-existing conditions such as degenerative disc disease to worsen.

 Rather than discounting what might be legally considered a minor car accident, it’s always important to play it safe and consider the most common rear ended collision injuries and what you can do to ensure you’re adequately compensated.